Glowien ~ (The Old Religion, ch. 3)

 “What was?”
 I said muffled, now wiping the mucous with my arm.

 “Omagod, don’t play dumbass with me.
 The epicness that just unfolded in the cafeteria!?
-You makin’ SlutBob NoPants make out with the floor in a pile of rank, chemically induced food I may add.”
+You makin’ SlutBob NoPants make out with the floor, smeared in her nasty-ass-mama-can’t-cook-homelunch!”

 “Please don’t make a big deal out of it, Ali,” I said, whining in that Kristen Stewart sort of way.